This product has been discontinued by the manufacturer. To find a similar product, we suggest reading this guide.

 Pioneer DDJ 400

 The Pioneer DDJ 400 promises to offer any aspiring DJ all the tools to learn how to DJ.
 It also serves as one of the most natural progression paths to more professional gear.
-Let’s find out what it offers and whether it’s a good controller for beginners.
+Let’s find out what it offers and whether it’s a good beginner DJ controller.

 Let’s dive into the details of the Pioneer DDJ-400 and see what it offers both the beginner and more experienced DJ.